SLASH2NL/bolcom/docs/Api/OrdersApi.md

 getOrder($order_id): \BolApi\Client\Model\Order
 ```

-Get an open order by order id
+Get order

-Gets an open order by order id.
+Gets an order by order id.
+The order can be partially shipped or cancelled, and the message contains the quantity shipped or cancelled items.
+The unitPrice takes account of volume discounts.

 ### Example